Arkansas County, Arkansas

-Arkansas County is a county located in the U.S. state of Arkansas.
+Arkansas County, officially the County of Arkansas, is a county located in the U.S. state of Arkansas.
 As of the 2020 census, the population was 17,149.
 Located in the Arkansas Delta, the county has two county seats, DeWitt and Stuttgart.

-The first of the state's 75 present-day counties to be created, Arkansas County was formed on December 13, 1813, when this area was part of the Missouri Territory.
-The county was named after the Arkansas River (itself named for the Arkansas tribe), as was the subsequent Arkansas Territory.
-This was later split off from Missouri Territory and eventually admitted to the union as a state.
-The riverfront areas in the Arkansas Delta were developed for cotton plantations, based on the use of enslaved African Americans.
+The first of the state's 75 present-day counties to be created, Arkansas County was formed from New Madrid County on December 13, 1813, when this area was part of the Missouri Territory.
+The county was named after the Arkansas River (itself named for the Arkansas tribe), as was the subsequent Arkansas Territory which was later split off from Missouri Territory and eventually admitted to the union as a state.
+The riverfront areas in the Arkansas Delta were developed for cotton plantations that used enslaved African Americans.
 Cotton was the major commodity crop before and after the Civil War.
 Since then, the county lies within the largest rice-growing region in the United States.
 Arkansas County is one of seven present-day counties in the United States that have the same name as the state in which they are located.

 History

-First French Era
+European settlement and conflict (1686–1804)

-Arkansas Post was the site of a French fort, used for negotiating and trading with the Native American tribes to the west, all of whom were allies of the French.
+Arkansas Post was the site of a colonial trading post, used for negotiating and trading with tribes to the west, all of whom were allies of the French.
 However, to the east, the Chickasaw and Choctaw were enemies of the French (the Chickasaw and Choctaw were allied to the British.)
-The Native American nation in the area who the French traded with the most were the Quapaw people.
-On May the 10th of 1749, Arkansas Post was attacked by Chickasaw warriors.
-The Chickasaw warriors burned the settlement, killed many men, and took women and children as captives.
+The tribe in the area who the French traded with the most were the Quapaw.
+On May 10, 1749, Arkansas Post was attacked by Chickasaw warriors.
+The Chickasaw burned the settlement, killed many men, and took women and children as captives.
 In response to the attack, the French moved the post to Ecores Rouges.

-Spanish Era

-After the French were defeated in the French and Indian War, the territory was surrendered to the Spanish.
-However, they made no effort assert actual control over the territory, and all Europeans present during the Spanish era were French fur traders who had simply stayed behind.
+After the French were defeated in the French and Indian War, Louisiana was surrendered to the Spanish.
+However, they made no effort assert actual control over the province, and all Europeans present during the Spanish era were French fur traders who had simply stayed behind.

-Second French Era

-Napoleon Bonaparte's French army conquered Spain, and Napoleon made his brother the new king of Spain.
-Napoleon's brother, acting as king of Spain, then "gave" the Louisiana territory back to France.